palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/risk-register.md

 ## What this register tells me about the portfolio as a whole

 Of the risks scored **High or Critical** across all 10 projects, **3 materialized into real, confirmed findings**: Parabank's broken authentication (R-11), DemoBlaze's CORS misconfiguration (R-14), and BlazeDemo's hardcoded confirmation route (R-06).
 None of the three were found by accident — each came from a test built specifically because the risk was scored high enough to justify writing a real assertion instead of a happy-path check.
-That's the return on doing risk scoring honestly before writing test cases, rather than treating it as a formality to fill in after the fact.
+That's the return on doing risk scoring honestly before writing test cases.